rwpi/VideoTimestamp/README.md

     - After using this feature, verify your camcorder's settings to prevent future timestamp errors.

 ## Licenses and Acknowledgements

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
+This project is created and maintained by Robert Webber.
+It is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 This application is built with Python and PyQt5, and it includes FFmpeg and Exiftool.